When a QA starts working on a mobile application project, the biggest question he/she faces is about the test environment.

 The experience that I gained while working on a different variety of devices was that:

-#1) High-End Phones: The apps run very smoothly on the high-end phones, obviously since you have 4G connections, 8GB memory, and a big screen the glitches or crashes will be the least.
-The high-end phones should be preferred for testing the functional aspects of the app but may not prove to be a good choice to test for scalability (against mobile data) or UI glitches or memory leaks.
+#1) High-End Phones: The apps run very smoothly on high-end phones, obviously since you have 4G connections, 8GB memory, and a big screen the glitches or crashes will be the least.
+The High-end phones should be preferred for testing the functional aspects of the app but may not prove to be a good choice to test for scalability (against mobile data) UI glitches or memory leaks.

 Those factors include: